Transport in Kolkata: Small distance vehicles

 Auto-rickshaws have become a very common mode of transport for short distances.
 They are usually not metered, and are usually shared.
 There are several routes, and the auto-rickshaws of a particular route ply between two distinct places of that route only.
 Colloquially called autos, they usually accommodate three people in the backseat, and one passenger in front beside the driver.
 The fares are usually quite low compared to other metro cities like Delhi and Mumbai, the minimum fare being Rs10.
 Unlike other metros, the auto rickshaws do not run on a fare meter.
 The auto rickshaws are not allowed in major arterial roads and certain part of the city.

 Many suburban parts of Kolkata have e-rickshaws running on battery.
 The minimum fare is Rs.10.
 Colloquially called "totos", they usually accommodate around 4 people with 2 opposite facing seats.
 Totos are very popular mode of transport in suburban parts of Kolkata and rural West Bengal.
-They are considered new and cleaner mode of public transport as they run on electricity.
+They are considered as a new and cleaner mode of public transport as they run on electricity.